-The soup with rice, potatoes, and pumpkin is a healthy and nutritious dish, a fall soup perfect for the first chilly days.
-Ready in a few minutes, with practically only one pot to clean, this rice soup contains the right mix of vegetables and grains, ensuring a balanced and flavorful meal.
-If you want to turn it into a one-dish meal, you can enrich this rice soup with legumes like lentils, chickpeas, or beans for a complete protein intake.
-The soup with rice, potatoes, and pumpkin can be customized as desired: potatoes and pumpkin, by breaking down during cooking, create a creamy and thick base, but if you prefer a lighter and more broth-like consistency, you just need to adjust the amount of vegetable broth to add during the rice cooking, which happens directly in the soup.
-Versatile and delicious, the soup with rice, pumpkin, and potatoes is the perfect comfort food for this beginning of autumn.
+The soup with rice, potatoes, and pumpkin is a healthy and nutritious dish, a fall soup perfect for the first cold days.
+Ready in a few minutes and practically only dirtying one pot, this rice soup contains the right mix of vegetables and grains that guarantees you a balanced and flavorful meal.
+If you wish to turn it into a standalone dish, you can enrich this rice soup with legumes like lentils, chickpeas, or beans for a complete protein intake.
+The soup with rice, potatoes, and pumpkin lends itself to being customized to your liking: potatoes and pumpkin, breaking down during cooking, create a creamy and thick base, but if you prefer a lighter and brothier consistency, just adjust the amount of vegetable broth to add during the cooking of the rice, which takes place directly in the soup.
+Versatile and delicious, the rice, pumpkin, and potato soup is the perfect comfort food for this early fall.

 You might also be interested in: